 This work introduces a companion causal inference learning system5 to help students practice and absorb concepts in causal discovery.
-As depicted in Figure 4, a teacher simply writes the structural functions and data generating processes of the exogenous variables, and students are presented with the resulting probability distribution and nodes of the equivalence class to connect.
-Causal discovery exercises such as these provide engaging exploration into the etiology of data generation missing in many statistically focused curricula.
+Depicted in Figure 3, a teacher simply writes the structural functions and data generating processes of the exogenous variables, and students are presented with the resulting probability distribution and nodes of the equivalence class to connect.
+Causal discovery exercises such as these provide engaging exploration into the etiology of data generation missing in many statistically-focused curricula.